jagprog5/choose/perf.md

 truncate -s 50000000 plain_text.txt
 ```

+### test_repeated

-This file is the extreme case where every line consists of the match target:
+This file has the line "test" repeated. "test" is the match target used throughout, below.

 ```bash
 (for i in {1..10000000} ; do